tuckergs/ppc-inject/README.md

 ## Compiling

-You need ghc to compile the code.
+You need stack to compile the code.
 You could get Haskell Platform to get it Run
 ```
-ghc PPCInject.hs
+stack build
 ```
 to compile